lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Checking link-c-exe.bat
 ^^^^^^^^^^^^^^^^^^^^^^^

-Once you have successfully compiled source code file ``get-address-size.c`` into an object file, the next step is to link the object file into an executable (i.e., a runnable program).
+Once you have successfully compiled source code file ``get-address-size.c`` into an object file, the next step is to link the object file into an executable.

 Working in the same subdirectory where you built the object file, run the linker batch file.
 In response, the linker should produce an executable, called ``test.exe``, which you should be able to run.